-If this element is hidden, you can show this with Options => Toolbars => Elements .
+If this element is hidden, you can show this with View => Toolbars => Elements .

-- ► Change to the 'Screens' node in the project manager. - ► You open the screen in the main window by double clicking on Complete overview in the detail view - Select the Static text element. - ► In the complete overview screen, press the left mouse button on the desired location and hold it down while pulling up a square.
+- ▶ Change to the 'Screens' node in the project manager. - You open the screen in the main window by double clicking on Complete overview in the detail view - ▶ Select the element Static text.

+In the complete overview screen, press the left mouse button on the desired location and hold it down while pulling up a square.